Home > Blog > Save HTML <svg> as an Image

 • Opinions are my own and do not represent the views of organizations I am/was belonging to.

 • I am doing my best to ensure the accuracy and fair use of the information.
-However, there might be some errors, outdated information, or biased subjective statements because the main purpose of this blog is to jot down my personal thoughts as soon as possible before conducting an extensive investigation.
+However, there might be some errors, outdated information, or biased subjective statements due to the nature of a personal website.
 Visitors understand the limitations and rely on any information at their own risk.

-• That said, if there is any issue with the content, please contact me so I can take the necessary action.
+• If there are any issues with the content, please contact me so I can take the necessary action.